-Zion Narrows Trail to Upsilon Temple is a 14 mile out and back trail located near Springdale, UT that features a river.
+Zion Narrows Trail to Upsilon Temple is a 14 mile out and back trail located near Springdale, Utah that features a river.
 The trail is rated as difficult and primarily used for hiking, camping, and backpacking.

 My wife, son and I hiked to the end of Wall Street.
 On the way back we went about 30 minutes into Orderville Canyon.
 There were many people on the trail, but not the terrible crowds I was warned about.
 I think mid week is better to avoid crowds.
 Friday looked like it was packed with people.
 Orderville Canyon was fun.
 A bit more challenging as there were obstacles to traverse, but my son really enjoyed that part.
 The entire hike took us about 6 hours at a moderate pace.
 The water temp was low 50s and we rented pants in addition to socks and shoes.
 I think it made our time more enjoyable.
 We were never hot.